MihirMore/100daysofcode-Python/log.md

 ### Day - 18
 **Thoughts** : Started with learning about Turtle Graphics in Python which provides us with a GUI.
 Worked on with creating different patterns by using methods from the turtle graphics and did some exercises for moving turtle, drawing spirograph and generating a random walk.
 The final project is an interesting piece of art by Damien Hirst and recreating the art using the turtle graphics was awesome.

+### Day - 19
+**Thoughts** : Moved the learning further about Turtle Graphics and how to move the Turtle in a co-ordinate system style.
+Also learnt about event listeners and how to control the turtle